Poonamjain072/fileUpload/README.md

-#File and folder creation
+#  File and folder creation

-##install npm packages
+## Install npm packages
 npm install
-ng build
+npm start

-##To run the application
+# Start the server
-nodemon app.js or node app.js
+node app.js or nodemon app.js

 Note: This app works by default on localhost, for running client on a different host please change the baseURL in app.service.ts file.